-Note that I also have Bear Cave Mountain safaris running in autumn 2022 through 2024, and 2026 - see my schedule for details
+Note that I also have Bear Cave Mountain safaris running in autumn 2022 to 2026 - see my schedule for details

-Join me, Murray Rudd, in the northern Yukon Territory for one of the most amazing photo safaris on the planet!
+Join me, Murray Rudd, in the northern Yukon Territory for an ice bear double shot!

 Photograph grizzly bears (brown bears) in one of the wildest and most intimate settings possible.

-The Bear Cave Mountain camp is at the core of the Ni’iinlii’njik (“where fish spawn”) Territorial Park, located a little south of the Arctic Circle in the northern Yukon Territory.
+The Bear Cave Mountain camp is at the core of the Ni’iinlii’njik (“where fish spawn”) Territorial Park, located just 60-miles south of the Arctic Circle in the northern Yukon Territory.
 The area is extremely remote (2+ hrs by helicopter from Dawson City) and strictly managed.

 Our trip is in run conjunction with local guide Phil Timpany at Nakina Adventures, who has over many years worked closely in partnership with the Vuntut Gwitchin First Nation to develop the Bear Cave Mountain camp and bear viewing business.

 Phil has been coming to this area for 30-years and knows the personalities and family lineage of many of the bears.